IBM/maximo-labs/docs/monitor_anomalies.md

  *  **Add alerts table to robot instance and summary dashboard** to summarize anomaly alerts.

 **Add Anomaly Functions**

+You will add an anomaly function that will provide a score of how likely the single input metric is having anomalies during the specified window.

 1. Search the function catalog for anomaly models to detect anomalies for the metric `travel_time_anomaly`.
 2. On the `Data` tab, click the '+' button and search in the function catalog for `Anomaly`.   ![Add Data](img/i114a.png)&nbsp;